juanjoowendler/Agencia/README.md

   - Registering the customer in a restricted list (prohibited from future tests).

 ### 3️⃣ Notifications
-- Promotional notifications to customers (via database or external means such as SMS or email, depending on configuration).
+- Promotional notifications to customers stored in the database.

 ### 4️⃣ Reports
 Detailed generation of reports on: